secar600/secar-documents/source/vacuum_system.rst

 - Turn ON the turbo pump from the :code:`Vac. by Type` page.
 - When the turbo pump's speed is around 100 to 200 Hz, turn ON the cold cathode gauge on that section.
 - Once the turbo pump is at full speed (646 or 650 Hz for the Agilent pumps, 1000 Hz for the pfeiffer turbo pumps), reset the cold cathode gauge and the turbo pump using the :code:`Vac. by Type` page.
+- In order to turn on the cold cathode gauge the pressure in the system has to be lower than 10E-5 Torr.
+There is an interlock preventing operation if the pressure is higher than that value (so there is no risk of damage).

 .. warning::